conix-security/zer0m0n/README.md

 + Sandalone (procmon-like) version :]
 + Use inverted IRP calls with kernel buffer instead of filter comm. ports :]
 + fix random socket desynch
++ code cleaning

+v0.9 changes :

+v0.8 changes :
++ Dump a physical page of memory when an unknown region of code is executed. (x86-32 only)

 v0.7 changes :
 + x64 driver version !!